 For as long as humans have been on Earth, there has been fighting--fighting mother nature and the elements, fighting for survival, and of course, fighting one another.
 An article published in 2014 has an interesting take on this: mankind fighting one another may have indeed been an important factor in the human evolution process.
 Fast-forward to today, and it is easy to see that fighting is in our nature, and the sport of boxing, at its roots.
+When was boxing invented?
 Let's dive further and see why this combat sport was given the nickname "The Sweet Science".

 The term “boxing” is derived from the term “pugilism” from the ancient Latin word, “pugil” meaning “a boxer”.
-This is related to the Latin “pugnus” meaning “fist” and derived from the Greek word “pyx” meaning “with clenched fist”.
+The pugilism meaning is related to the Latin “pugnus” meaning “fist” and derived from the Greek word “pyx” meaning “with clenched fist”.
 From its history first depicted in 1350 BCE in ancient Egypt, to its first appearance as an event in the 23rd Olympiad, to becoming a monetized sport in 17th century England, boxing has come a long way.

 But if we have evolved to fight one another, it begs to ask the question, is it truly nature or nurture?
 To hit someone is to hate someone, but advocates and practitioners of boxing argue that the “science” behind the sport is more than just the inherent, primitive acts of violence.